The Browser UI

 The Herbie web shell

-After a few seconds, the web shell will rev up and direct your browser to Herbie:
+After a few seconds, the web shell will start up and direct your browser to Herbie:

 Your Web application is running at http://localhost:8000/.